-Hurricanes are common in the southern Atlantic Ocean region, the Caribbean Sea, the Gulf of Mexico and the eastern Pacific Ocean, particularly from August through December.
+The Atlantic hurricane season began on June 1, and Americans in the southern Atlantic Ocean region, the Caribbean Sea, the Gulf of Mexico and the eastern Pacific Ocean, are particularly vulnerable.

 - Assemble a disaster supply kit that includes such items as a home first aid kit, extra set of car keys, credit card and one change of clothing per person.